letonchanh/dynamite/artifact/README.md

 ## Benchmarks

 The folder `dynamite/benchmarks` contains 4 benchmarks:
-- `termination-crafted-lit`: terminating linear programs in the SV-COMP's `termination-crafted-lit` benchmark, which was used in Figure 6.
+- `termination-crafted-lit`: terminating linear programs in the SV-COMP's `termination-crafted-lit` benchmark used in Figure 6.
-- `nontermination-crafted-lit`: non-terminating linear programs in the SV-COMP's `termination-crafted-lit` benchmark, which was used in Figure 7.
+- `nontermination-crafted-lit`: non-terminating linear programs in the SV-COMP's `termination-crafted-lit` benchmark used in Figure 7.
 - `nla-term`: terminating non-linear programs used in Figure 8.
 - `nla-nonterm`: non-terminating non-linear programs used in Figure 9.
+- Both `nla-term` and `nla-nonterm` are used in Figure 10.

 ## Reproducing the Results

 To reproduce the results in Figures 6, 7, 8, 9, and 10, in the folder `dynamite/benchmarks`, run `make BENCH_NAME` where `BENCH_NAME` is the name of the corresponding benchmark to a figure, `integrated` for Figure 10.
 The default timeout is **300s** for each benchmark program.
+The result tables in HTML will be automatically generated, which can be viewed from the command line via `lynx`.
 The details are as follows:

 - To reproduce Figure 6, run
     ```